-Remember, we want the air around your refrigerator’s thermostat to be warm enough in the winter to make it turn on.
+The air around your refrigerator’s thermostat needs to be warm enough in the winter to make it turn on.
 Depending on how cold it gets in your garage, there are a few ways you can do this.

 However, this option will only work if you have a fridge with an external thermostat.

-While you can certainly put a fridge in an uninsulated garage, it may not be the best option depending on the climate in your area.
+Even though it’s possible, putting a fridge in an uninsulated garage may not be the best option, depending on the climate in your area.

 Because refrigerators and freezers work harder when it’s hot, you could wind up spending a lot more on your electricity bill than you bargained for.

-In winters, where the temperatures drop below freezing for extended periods of time, you run the risk of food spoilage because your fridge won’t work the way it should.
+In climates where the temperatures drop below freezing, you risk food spoilage because your fridge isn’t designed for it.

-Either way, you need to carefully weigh your options and decide if putting your fridge in your un-insulated garage is really the best decision for you.
+Either way, you’ll need to decide if putting your fridge in your un-insulated garage is really the best decision.

 If you do decide to put a refrigerator in your garage, check out my guide to garage refrigerators.
 It’s got a lot of great information about what to look for, as well as some recommendations which fridges work best in the garage.

 However, if you’re still on the fence about whether insulating your garage is the right decision for you, I have another article that looks at some of the decisions I had to make before insulating my own garage’s walls and door.